JVmano/test-fullstack-app-loldesign/README.md

 This project was already hosted on FireBase Hosting and can be visited in this [link](https://telzir-loldesign-7c619.web.app).

-The deployed code was identical to this repository and it's only for functionally purposes.
+The deployed code is identical to this repository and it's only for functionally purposes.